gdumee/LISA-PLUGINS-Shopping/lisa/plugins/Shopping/README.rst

 LISA Shopping plugin
 ======
-This module is used to manage a shopping list
+This module is used to manage (shopping) lists